alkhimey/ConstrainedTypes/README.md

 }
 ```

-Range checking is performed only during the assignment, therfore intermidiate opertations can be out of range.
+Range checking is performed only during the assignment, therefore intermediate operations can be out of range.

 ```C++
 ct::RangeConstrained<int, 1, 4> x = 3;